blasrodri/spaceship-go/src/context-details.md

 This is an extension of the original example provided in the std library.
 It depicts the usage of context within several goroutines that form a tree.

-Once the main goroutine triggers the `cancel` function, all of the others are also cancelled.
+Once the main goroutine triggers the `cancel` function, all the others are also cancelled.

 ```go